oauthstuff/draft-oauth-rar/main.md

   0Number%20Merchant%22%7D%5D
 ```

-# Security Considerations
+# Security Considerations {#security_considerations}

 Authorization details are sent through the user agent in case of an OAuth authorization request, which makes them vulnerable to modifications by the user.
 In order to ensure their integrity, the client SHOULD send authorization details in a signed request object as defined in [@I-D.ietf-oauth-jwsreq] or use the `request_uri` authorization request parameter as defined in [@I-D.ietf-oauth-jwsreq] in conjunction with [@I-D.ietf-oauth-par] to pass the URI of the request object to the authorization server.

 All strings MUST be compared using the exact byte representation of the characters as defined by [@RFC8259].
 This is especially true for the `type` field, which dictates which other fields and functions are allowed in the request.
 The server MUST NOT perform any form of collation, transformation, or equivalence on the string values.

-# Privacy Considerations
+# Privacy Considerations {#privacy_considerations}

 Implementers MUST design and use authorization details in a privacy preserving manner.

 Any sensitive personal data included in authorization details MUST be prevented from leaking, e.g., through referrer headers.
-Implementation options include encrypted request objects as defined in [@I-D.ietf-oauth-jwsreq] or transmission of authorization details via end-to-end encrypted connections between client and authorization server by utilizing the `request_uri` authorization request parameter as defined in [@I-D.ietf-oauth-jwsreq].
+Implementation options include encrypted request objects as defined in [@I-D.ietf-oauth-jwsreq] or transmission of authorization details via end-to-end encrypted connections between client and authorization server by utilizing [@I-D.ietf-oauth-par] and the `request_uri` authorization request parameter as defined in [@I-D.ietf-oauth-jwsreq].

 Even if the request data is encrypted, an attacker could use the authorization server to learn the user data by injecting the encrypted request data into an authorization request on a device under his control and use the authorization server's user consent screens to show the (decrypted) user data in the clear.
 Implementations MUST consider this attacker vector and implement appropriate counter measures, e.g. by only showing portions of the data or, if possible, determing whether the assumed user context is still the same (after user authentication).